Art, Design and the Cultural Landscape.

 Author: The Life Negroni

 The Life Negroni reflects a long-standing commitment to cultural storytelling.
 As co-editor and co-author, I helped bring the book to life by uncovering the history, cultural resonance and craft behind one of the world’s most enduring cocktails.
 Through first-hand research and carefully shaped narratives, the book traces the Negroni’s evolution, exploring the people, places and ideas that define its story within a broader historical and design context.
+The result is a work that connects cocktail culture with art, design and enduring style.

 -